With proper care and maintenance, the natural teeth that you have in your mouth, will last a lifetime.

 They can become ‘impacted’.

 The wisdom tooth collides with existing molars and is unable to properly erupt from the gum.
-If it does erupt, it does so at a funny angle.
+If it does erupt, it does so at an angle.

-It might be possible to go years without pain or problems, but it is common for those with impacted wisdom teeth to suffer pain, swelling and infection.
+It might be possible to go years without pain or problems, but it is common for those with impacted wisdom teeth to suffer pain, swelling and infection because they are more difficult to clean.

 Tooth extraction alternatives